 You can also tweak basic server settings and monitor the server performance.
 With the new Service Desk Appliance, it is significantly easier to move to a new major version of Service Desk.

-Appliance supports root and sdadmin users.

-The users have the following privileges:
+Appliance supports root and sdadmin users who have access to the following privileges:

 Appliance Configuration